mhnvelu/dairy-factory/NOTES.md

 - Number of approaches available - its highly dependent on deployment environment
 - To support consolidated logging, log data should be available in JSON
 - Spring Boot by default uses logback, which is easy to configure for JSON output

+## Spring Cloud Security
+- Spring Cloud configuration will store encrypted properties as:
+  - {cipher}<your encrypted value here>
+- When Spring Cloud Config client requests an encrypted property, the value is decrypted and presented to the client.
+- Must set a symmetric key in the property ``encrypt.key`` - should prefer setting this as environment variable
+- Asymmetric (public/private) keys are also supported.
+- Spring Cloud Config provides endpoints for property encryption/decryption
+  - POST  /encrypt => will encrypt body of post
+  - POST  /decrypt => will decrypt body of post